Install sample data and multidimensional projects

-Step 3: Install Databases
+Step 3: Install databases

 An Analysis Services multidimensional model uses transactional data that you import from a relational database management system.
-For the purposes of this tutorial, you will use the following relational database as your data source.
+For the purposes of this tutorial, you use the following relational database as your data source.

-To install this database, do the following:
+To install the database, do the following:

 Start SQL Server Management Studio and connect to the Database Engine instance.

-Step 4: Grant Database Permissions
+Step 4: Grant database permissions

 The sample projects use data source impersonation settings that specify the security context under which data is imported or processed.
 By default, the impersonation settings specify the Analysis Services service account for accessing the data.
-To use this default setting, you must ensure that the service account under which Analysis Services runs has data reader permissions on the AdventureWorksDW2012 database.
+To use this default setting, you must ensure that the service account under which Analysis Services runs has data reader permissions on the AdventureWorksDW database.

 For learning purposes, it is recommended that you use the default service account impersonation option and grant data reader permissions to the service account in SQL Server.
 Although other impersonation options are available, not all of them are suitable for processing operations.
 Specifically, the option for using the credentials of the current user is not supported for processing.